Whether they're free standing punch bags or hanging bags, punching bags are a staple of any modern gym, martial arts studio, or boxing ring.

 - Cost: Heavy bags are substantially cheaper than punching bags with stands.
 All you need is a wall mount or a stand, and a good quality bag.
 Hanging bags are more economical since they cost less by weight.

-- Compact: Another worthy advantage of heavy bags is t they don’t take up much space.
+- Compact: Another worthy advantage of heavy bags is that they don’t take up much space.
 They’re small and compact, which means you can fit them around your surroundings and store items underneath.

 - Durability: Hanging bags are built to last.
 These punching bags are heavier, and therefore able to withstand more powerful kicks and punches.
 You can hit them with more force without fear of damaging them.